The EuroMillions Jackpot Cap

 EuroMillions Jackpot Cap Explained

-If the jackpot reaches the €240 million cap, all funds from ticket sales that would have pushed the top prize higher are rolled down into the next winning tier.
-The jackpot can roll over four more times, but if there is still no jackpot winner in the final draw - the fifth successive draw when the jackpot is €240 million - the full amount is split between the winners in the next tier.
-This potentially means that a number of multimillionaires can be made in a single draw.
+The jackpot can only stay at its maximum value for four draws at the most.
+If there is still no jackpot winner in the final draw - the fifth successive draw when the jackpot is €250 million - the full amount is split between the winners in the next tier.

-The jackpot rolls over and increases by €15 million from the previous draw to reach €230 million.
+The jackpot rolls over and increases by €15 million from the previous draw to reach €240 million.
 The cap has not yet been reached.

 The total prize fund for all winners matching 5 numbers + 1 lucky star remains at a typical average of €2.1 million.